Quickstart

 (title task))))))

-Here we've defined the toggle function which will be called when user clicks the task list item.
-Also, we've added on-click argument to the :input element.
-Function reblocks/actions:make-js-action accepts a lisp function and returns a string with JavaScript code which calls this lisp function from the frontend side.
+Here we've defined the toggle function which will be called when the user clicks the task list item.
+Also, we've added an on-click argument to the :input element.
+The reblocks/actions:make-js-action function accepts a Lisp function and returns a string with JavaScript code which calls this Lisp function from the frontend side.

-After changing a task state, toggle function calls reblocks/widget:update generic-function to send updated widget HTML code from the backend to the frontend.
-This mechanism is close to the HTMX, but with Reblocks you don't need to define a special API handler for each action or to embed something into the HTML attributes - Reblocks does this for you and keeps in the session a closure, created by lambda form.
+After changing a task state, the toggle function calls the reblocks/widget:update generic-function to send updated widget HTML code from the backend to the frontend.
+This mechanism is close to HTMX, but with Reblocks you don't need to define a special API handler for each action or embed something into the HTML attributes - Reblocks does this for you and keeps a closure in the session, created by the lambda form.

 This is really amazing!

-With Reblocks, you can handle all the business logic on server-side, because an action can be any lisp function, even an anonymous lambda, closuring all necessary variables.
+With Reblocks, you can handle all the business logic on the server-side, because an action can be any Lisp function, even an anonymous lambda, closuring all necessary variables.

 Here is how our widget will be rendered now: